thequantumchemist/falcon/README.md

 ------------

 # Tutorial
-A tutorial is available here: https://thequantumchemist.github.io/falcon/
+A basic tutorial script for molecular dynamics simulation with FALCON is available at `~/falcon_md/tutorial/simple_tutorial.py`.
+This is a simulation of a Pt₅₅ cluster using a simple EMT potential, making the simulation computationally not expensive.

 ------------